ibm-cloud-docs/EventStreams/messagehub104.md

 For an earlier Kafka client, you must use a JAAS configuration file to specify the credentials.
 This mechanism is less convenient therefore we recommend using the <code>sasl.jaas.config</code> property instead.

 <!--
-23/04/18 - Karen: following info on production in messagehub084
+23/04/18 - Karen: following migration info on production in messagehub084 -->
--->

 ## Migrating a Kafka client from 0.9.X or 0.10.X to later client versions